Body (Russ Millions and Tion Wayne song)

-"Body" is a song by British rappers Russ Millions and Tion Wayne, released on 25 March 2021 through Grind don’t stop Records and Atlantic Records.
+"Body" is a song by British rappers Russ Millions and Tion Wayne, released on 25 March 2021 through Grind Don't Stop and Atlantic Records.
 The song was produced by Gotcha, and promoted with a TikTok dance challenge, as well as a remix released in April 2021 featuring Bugzy Malone, Fivio Foreign, Darkoo, Buni, ArrDee, E1 (3x3) and ZT (3x3).

 The song peaked at the top of the UK Singles Chart, becoming the first UK drill song to top the chart.
 Outside the United Kingdom, "Body" topped the charts in Australia, Ireland and New Zealand, and peaked within the top ten of the charts in Austria, Czech Republic, Denmark, Greece, the Netherlands, Norway, Sweden and Switzerland.
 The song also reached the top 20 in Canada, Finland, Iceland, Lithuania, Portugal, Singapore and Slovakia.
 It was later nominated for the Best Contemporary Song Ivor Novello Award in May 2022.

 Background

 Russ Millions and Tion Wayne previously collaborated on the 2019 single "Keisha & Becky", which peaked at number seven on the UK Singles Chart.
 "Body" was described as a boast about wealth "over rapid, clattering beats" in the Evening Standard.